SAP-samples/teched2023-DT167/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-DT167)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-DT167)

-# Session ID - Session Title
+# 116793 - Identity Access Management in SAP S/4HANA Cloud, Public Edition

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called 116793 - Identity Access Management in SAP S/4HANA Cloud, Public Edition.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to the fundamental concepts of Identity Access Management in SAP S/4HANA Cloud, public edition.
+Identity Access Management ensures that Business Users have the right access to the right systems at the right time.
+Therefore, it enables the efficient, secure and compliant execution of business processes.
+In SAP S/4HANA Cloud, public edition, access is controlled by a role-based, personalized and real-time authorization management.
+SAP Fiori apps simplify the business user and business role maintenance.

 ## Requirements